odoo/documentation/content/applications/general/email_communication/faq.rst

   See the Odoo.sh documentation about :ref:`logs <odoosh/logs>`.
 Use the command ``grep`` and ``zgrep`` (for the compressed ones) to search through the files.

-- The **SaaS** users won’t have access to their logs.
+- **Odoo Online** users won’t have access to their logs.
 However you can still contact `Odoo Support <https://www.odoo.com/help>`_ , if you have a recurring issue with the same client or domain.